 How long a ticket will impact your auto insurance depends on the severity of the incident.
 Someone receiving a ticket for speeding will see their rates lower more quickly than a distracted driver who caused an accident.
 The high toll of distracted driving can do far more than raise your insurance premiums, so always be careful when you’re behind the wheel.

-Cheapest Car Insurance Companies in DE for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

-A bad credit score doesn’t necessarily mean someone is a higher risk for not paying their premiums, but it can mean they will struggle to do so against other debts.
+A bad credit score doesn’t necessarily mean someone is at a higher risk for not paying their premiums, but it can mean they will struggle to do so against other debts.
 Because of this factor, individuals with lower credit scores tend to pay higher premiums.
 Delaware residents had average FICO scores of 701 in 2019, a number considered “good” by most creditors and insurers.
-Review the table below to get a sense of what the average driver with bad credit pays.
+Review the table below to get a sense of what the average driver with poor credit pays.

 Delaware auto insurance companies use different risk factors to develop a quote, so check with several companies to see which one will work best for you.
 Improving your credit score doesn’t happen overnight, but dedication and focus can pay off in ways that go far beyond car insurance.

-Cheapest Car Insurance Companies in Delaware for Seniors
+Average Car Insurance Rates for Seniors

 Finding cheap car insurance for seniors in Delaware may take some extra time, but it can be done provided the driver has a clean record.
 Seniors over the age of 65 accounted for 12.6% of fatal Delaware wrecks in 2017, creating legitimate concern for some insurance agencies about how to best protect this population.
 The Delaware DMV allows seniors to renew licenses for five-year periods if they can pass an eye exam.
 Written and road tests can also be required but are typically waived.